 The harborfront hike from Rose Bay to Watsons Bay is a wonderful mix of green oasis, golden sands, and grand houses.

-It takes about 2 hours to wind in and out of beautiful coves along the way.
+It takes about 2 hours winding in and out of the various bays on the way.

 There are wonderful hidden beaches surrounding Nielsen Park, a great swimming spot at Parsley Bay Beach, and the houses overlooking the water in Vaucluse are magnificent.

-We finished at Watsons Bay Boutique Hotel, which has a nice bar overlooking the water.
+We finished at Watsons Bay Boutique Hotel, which has a great bar overlooking the water.

 The Royal Botanic Gardens and a tranquil retreat with lush rainforest trails, succulent gardens, and vibrant flowers.

-The fernery and palm house and beautiful and you can grab a coffee at one of the shady cafes.
+The fernery and palm house are beautiful, and you can grab a coffee at one of the shady cafes.

 Take a stroll outside the gardens in the Domain and soak in the stunning views of the Harbour Bridge and Opera House from Mrs Macquarie’s Chair.